 Your area of interest for this project is the San Gorgonio Wilderness in Southern California.
-You'll navigate to San Gorgonio Mountain inside the wilderness area.
+To orient yourself, you'll search for San Gorgonio Mountain, a prominent landmark inside the wilderness area.

 - On the ribbon, click the Map tab.
 In the Inquiry group, click Locate .

 The Locate pane appears.
 At the top of the pane, the Locate tab is selected by default.

 - In the Locate pane, in the search box, type San Gorgonio Mountain and press the Enter key.

 The map zooms in to the San Bernardino Mountains and a highlighted temporary marker is placed on the map.
 The location is found by the ArcGIS World Geocoding Service, one of the default locate providers (location-finding services) in ArcGIS Pro.